opensearch-project/opensearch-ci/packer/README.md

 ### Structure

-* **config:** This folder contains all the configuration files
+* **config:** This folder contains all the configuration files.
-* **scripts:** This folder contains all the running scripts during the image creation
+* **scripts:** This folder contains all the running scripts during the image creation.
-* **.json:** All templates are now in JSON format, we have not converted them into HCL2 yet
+* **.json:** All templates are now in JSON format, we have not converted them into HCL2 yet.

 ### Usages

-* You need to install `packer` on your host as a pre-requisite
+* You need to install `packer` on your host as a pre-requisite.
 ```
 # Needs to be run in this directory
 $ cd packer/